Burrard Arts—December 15, 2021

 The Burrard Arts Foundation has a COVID-19 safety plan in place to ensure the health and safety of gallery visitors and staff.
 The safety plan is inclusive of the following considerations: quantified and monitored visitor capacity; provincial health standards in accordance with Workplace BC; onsite staff available for communication.

-- Masks mandatory within the gallery at all times
+- Masks required within the gallery

 - Enhanced hygiene practices including regular sanitizing of high-touch surfaces